Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves a detailed summary of a specific event/game, listing included components (play-by-play, box score, leaders, game info).
-It effectively distinguishes from sibling tools like espn_get_scoreboard (list) or espn_get_athlete.
+The description clearly states the tool retrieves a detailed summary of a specific event/game, listing play-by-play, box score, leaders, and game info.
+It distinguishes from siblings like espn_get_scoreboard (list) and espn_get_team_schedule (schedule), but does not explicitly differentiate.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.